 Looking for the best floor jack for the workshop, but you don’t want to spend a ridiculous amount of money?
 Well, you’ve come to the right place.
 We will give you an unbiased & honest opinion of which ones we think are the best.

 To a degree, your choice of floor jack may be dictated by your car.
-Sure, you could go and spend $1,000 on buying one from a well-known retailer like Snap-On, but do you need a thousand dollar floor jack?
+Sure, you could spend $1,000 on one from a well-known retailer like Snap-On, but do you need a thousand dollar floor jack?
 Doubtful.

-For me, I know that I’ll be using it on a smooth, hard floor surface, so size of the wheels isn’t important to me, but if the floor isn’t smooth, you’ll need something with slightly larger wheels.
-Same for weight – swinging a heavy-weight floor jack around a smooth floor isn’t problematic, but doing the same in your yard or driveway … it’s something to consider.
+I use mine on a smooth, hard floor surface, so the size of the wheels isn’t that important to me.
+However, if the floor isn’t smooth, you’ll need something with slightly larger wheels.
+Same for weight.
+Swinging a heavy-weight floor jack around a smooth floor isn’t problematic, but if you try to do the same in your yard or driveway you may run into issues.

-Of course, there’s the obvious factor also – what weight can it lift?
-A lightweight racing jack will bust its seals just looking at something like a Caddy Escalade, and even using some decent jack stands, your safety has to come first.
+Another important question is “how much weight can it lift?”
+A lightweight racing jack will bust its seals just looking at something like a Caddy Escalade.
+Even using some decent jack stands, your safety has to come first.

 The Best Floor Jack

 Another great product from Arcan, only this time, it’s all-aluminum (the chassis) and weighs around 56 lbs. – pretty lightweight compared to some of the others here.
 It’s similar to my everyday jack in my workshop, aside from the fact that mine came from Snap-On and cost about three times as much.

 The Arcan ALJ3T has a reinforced lift arm for added strength and chassis rigidity.
 It’s another double-pumper with a dual-piston for fast lifting.
 Range goes from 3.6″ to 19.4″.
 It has all the built-in safety that you’d want or need.
 The 3-ton lift capacity is more than enough for your everyday job.